learn-co-curriculum/dsc-effect-sizes/README.md

 ## Summary

-In this lesson, you highlighted the importance of calculating and interpreting effect size in Python as a measure of observing real world difference between two groups.
-You learned about simple (unstandardized) effect size calculation as the difference of means, as well as standardization of this calculation with standard deviation as a standardizer.
-You also learned what is Cohen's d statistic and how to use it for practical purposes.
+In this lesson, you highlighted the importance of calculating and interpreting effect size in Python as a measure of observing real world differences between two groups.
+You learned about simple (unstandardized) effect size calculation as the difference of means, as well as the standardization of this calculation with standard deviation as a standardizer.
+You also learned what Cohen's d statistic is and how to use it for practical purposes.
 The best way to report effect size often depends on the audience, goals, and subjects of study.
 There is often a tradeoff between summary statistics that have good technical properties and statistics that are meaningful to a general audience.